phelstab/blocksec/book/0_2_concepts.md

 * Practical Byzantine Fault Tolerance (PBFT): Nodes reach consensus through a series of voting rounds

 ## Proof of Work (PoW)
+* random selection prone to attacks -> nodes should prove they did work required to propose a new block
+* concept adapted from digital tokens by Hal Finney in 2004 through the idea of "reusable proof of work" using SHA-1
+  * each node of the network is calculating a hash value of the block header
+  * the first node to find a hash value below a certain threshold is allowed to propose a new block
+  * when reaching the target value, it broadcasts the block to other nodes
+  * all other nodes must mutually confirm the correctness of the hash value
+  * if the hash value is correct, the block is added to the blockchain

+## Proof of Work (PoW) II
+* in decentralized network multiple blocks might be generated simultaneously -> blockchain branches
+* longest chain rule: the chain with the most accumulated proof of work is considered the correct one
+* PoW is energy-intensive and slow -> scalability issues
+* PoW (or mining) is used in Bitcoin, Ethereum (until 2022), and other cryptocurrencies
+* PoW in Bitcoin based on SHA-256 hash function
+* Bitcoin adjusts the mining difficulty every 2016 blocks to maintain a 10-minute block time

 # References
 {cite}`sybilmubashar:article`
 {cite}`bitcoin:article`
+{cite}`overview:inproceedings`
+{cite}`nakamotoinstituteRPOWReusable:online`
+{cite}`cryptoBitcoinTransactions:online`
+{cite}`9019870:article`